pugetive/clientele/README.markdown

   * [default ON ] Image replacement to replace live text headings with non-websafe typography embedded in images
   * [default OFF] Image placeholders to automatically display a "spinner" image while large images load
   * [default OFF] Automatic IE6 transparency fixing for PNG-24s under specified branch of the DOM
-  * [default ON ] Automatic handling of "default" text in input fields
+  * [default ON ] Show default text in input fields when specified, hide on focus.

 QUICK START
 -----------